ESIPFed/LakePy/JOSS/paper.md

 as [Amazon Web Services](https://aws.amazon.com/) infrastructure.
 LakePy is capable of serving water level time-series data for more than 2,000 global lakes and is updated often.
 Both natural lakes and reservoirs are included in the dynamic dataset to accommodate a range of use-cases.
-Additionally, native visualization methods allow for rapid and easy analysis, even for inexperienced users \ref{fig:map}.
+Additionally, native visualization methods allow for rapid and easy analysis, even for inexperienced users.

 ![LakePy interactive map and timeseries plots.\label{fig:map}](Joss_fig.png)
 # Statement of need
 _**LakePy represents the largest compilation of publicly accessible global lake level data**_.
 Lake data are crucial to water resource management and continued scientific research into limnological questions.
 Moreover, anthropogenic climate change is affecting lakes rapidly and in unexpected ways [@woolway_worldwide_2019], making easily-accessible and